akka/akka/akka-docs/rst/scala/stream/stream-graphs.rst

 which serve as fan-in and fan-out points for Flows.
 Thanks to the junctions having meaningful types based on their behaviour and making them explicit elements these elements should be rather straightforward to use.

-Akka Streams currently provide these junctions (for a detailed list see :ref:`stages-overview`):
+Akka Streams currently provide these junctions (for a detailed list see :ref:`stages-overview_scala`):

 * **Fan-out**